gutohertzog/log-finder/README.md

 $ python main.py -i 192.168. abc -e Mozilla -s 10 -i Chrome  # all searches combined
 ```
 For now, all the searches are independent of each other.
-In the future, I'm going to add a flag to combine two or more arguments into one search pattern.
+In the future, I'm going to add a possibility to combine two or more arguments into one search pattern.

+No dependencies are needed to run this script.

 <p align='right'>(<a href='#top'>back to top</a>)</p>